How to Write a Great Mother-of-the-Bride Speech for Your Daughter's Big Day

 2. Thank the guests for coming.

-Mind your manners and remember to thank everyone for coming out to celebrate this joyous occasion, especially those who have traveled from out of town or went to great lengths to be present.
+Mind your manners and remember to thank everyone for coming out to celebrate this joyous occasion, especially those who have traveled from out of town or gone to great lengths to be present.

 3. Share a heartfelt message about your daughter.